thecodingguy1/DomainMap/README.md

 ``domainmap.py [options]``

-__**If you omit -i/--input, URLs will be read from your clipboard (one URL per line).**__
+__**If you omit -i/--input, domains will be read from your clipboard (one domain per line).**__

 Basic scan

-``domainmap.py -i urls.txt``
+``domainmap.py -i domains.txt``

-Scans each URL listed in urls.txt, prints a colorized report to the console.
+Scans each domain listed in domains.txt, prints a colorized report to the console.

 Save report to file

-``domainmap.py -i urls.txt -o report.txt``
+``domainmap.py -i domains.txt -o report.txt``

 Writes the plain‑text version of the report (no ANSI colors) to report.txt.

 Enable chart & IP grouping

-``domainmap.py -i urls.txt --report``
+``domainmap.py -i domains.txt --report``

 After scanning, prints a bar chart of “domains per IP” (requires plotext) and groups domains by IP address, with optional WHOIS info (requires ipwhois).

 Throttle request rate

-``./script.py -i urls.txt --rate 5``
+``domainmap.py -i domains.txt --rate 5``

 Limits the overall request rate to 5 requests per second.
 Useful to avoid overwhelming servers or hitting rate limits.

 Full example

-``./domainmap.py -i urls.txt -o scan_results.txt --report --rate 3``
+``./domainmap.py -i domains.txt -o scan_results.txt --report --rate 3``

-Scans urls.txt at up to 3 req/s, generates a console chart and IP grouping, and writes the report to scan_results.txt.
+Scans domains.txt at up to 3 req/s, generates a console chart and IP grouping, and writes the report to scan_results.txt.

 Command‑Line Options

 Option	Description
--i, --input FILE	Path to a file with one URL per line.
-If omitted, URLs are read from the clipboard.
+-i, --input FILE	Path to a file with one domain per line.
+If omitted, domains are read from the clipboard.
 -o, --output FILE	Write the final plain‑text report to this file.
 --report	After scanning, show a terminal bar chart and group domains by IP. (deprecated, will create report by default now.)
 --rate N	Limit requests to N requests per second.

 Notes
-	•	Redirects: 301 and 303 responses are followed once to extract final URL, title and content size.
+	•	Redirects: 301 and 303 responses are followed once to extract final domain, title and content size.
 	•	Rate limiter: uses a simple token‑bucket style delay so that threads collectively do not exceed the specified rate.
 	•	Clipboard mode: useful for quick one‑off scans without creating an input file.